eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/Software Development View/page_software-development-view.md

   - `dspEndpoint`: server and port of the EDC control plane used for contract negotiation.

 > :raised_hand: **Backend Data Service for Submodels** According to CX-0002, the backend data service identified via `href`and the filter criteria in `subprotocolBody` MUST be conformant to the Asset Administration Shell Profile SSP-003 of the Submodel Service Specification and must at least support the logical operation GetSubmodel.
-In release 3.2, only the logical parameter Content=Value must be supported (via path suffixes like in "/submodel/$value").
+In release 3.2, only the logical parameter Content=Value must be supported via path suffix "/submodel/$value".
 This might change in later Catena-X releases.

 With this approach, the EDC asset structure must no longer follow the "one EDC asset per submodel" rule (as in Release 3.1 and before), but gives data providers more flexibility how to create EDC assets for their digital twins and submodels based on how they use `{path}`.